California Gold Rush for kids in special education classrooms

 Go to YouTube

 I have an entire blog post outlining all the benefits of using music as a teaching strategy.
-You can download a list of almost 200 videos (with links) that correspond with a particular topic.
+You can download a list of almost 200 videos (with links) that correspond to a particular topic.
 This is a GREAT list to have on hand for quick reference.

 Finding and creating appropriate activities